Fxztam/FormsStandaloneStartWithWPF/README.md

 Sometimes a startup with fixed parameters or a Windows User Credential check is required before calling Oracle Forms.
 This could be done with a WPF Application to hide information and handle safer routines for the Oracle Forms start.
 You can also handle the ON-CLOSE event in this WPF application to back up application logoff.

 >**Attention:**
->The IE11 plugin Java Web component is not forward-looking technology, but it can be helpful for rapid prototyping and deployments on Windows 10 clients.
+>The IE11 WPF Webbrowser component *incl.
+Java plugin* is not forward-looking technology, but it can be helpful for rapid prototyping and deployments on Windows 10 clients.

 ## Getting Started